 The Bio Base Europe Pilot Plant successfully scaled-up, to 15m3 scale, the 3FBIO technology (rebranded as Enough) to convert starch into mycoprotein, traded as ABUNDA®.
 ABUNDA® is a high quality source of protein and fibre, which as a complete food meets the global need of feeding a growing population in a sustainable manner.

-Paul Hudman, technical Director at 3FBIO, testifies about the successful collaboration with the Bio Base Europe Pilot Plant in the video below.
+And it all started here … Paul Hudman, technical Director at 3FBIO, testifies about the successful collaboration with the Bio Base Europe Pilot Plant in the video below.

 Steelanol (Ghent, BE): From steel mill gasses to biofuel